-Solitude and silence are two of the main disciplines that belong on a short list of Spiritual Disciplines List.
+Solitude and silence are two of the main disciplines that belong on a short list spiritual disciplines.
+(We discuss these as means of grace in my book “Your Best Life in Jesus’ Easy Yoke.”)
 They are disciplines of abstinence which help disciples of Jesus learn to engage more deeply with the Lord and become more like him in daily life.
 Solitude and silence make space — space in our souls and space in our lives — for God to do a deep work inside us and through us in our relationships with others.
 It’s a training that may be difficult, especially at first, as I discuss below.

 The normal way to practice solitude and silence is get alone with God to be quiet in a quiet place for some hours or days.
 Perhaps you take a walk on a nature trail or sit beside a lake or a creek.
 Or a quiet spot in a park or your backyard may work well.
 Even a secluded chair inside your house may work — as long as all your communication and media devices are turned off!

 The point of your time in solitude and silence is to do nothing and don’t try to make anything happen.

 In solitude and silence you’re learning to stop doing, stop producing, stop pleasing people, stop entertaining yourself, stop obsessing — stop doing anything except to simply be your naked self before God and be found by him.

 Jesus began his public ministry with 40 days of withdrawal into the desert wilderness to fast and pray in solitude and silence.
 He was alone, hungry, hot and thirsty, surrounded by wild animals, and tested by Satan.
 We read this and we feel sorry for Jesus, thinking he was so depleted as to barely survive!